Markdown Mondays: The Blazer

 The three main aspects to consider when choosing the most flattering blazer are fit, details and proportions.

-1. Fit: based on your figure type, there might be an area of your body that you want to minimize/balance or accentuate.
-Check out my handy guide on finding your figure type with various suggestions.
+- Fit: based on your figure type, there might be an area of your body that you want to minimize/balance or accentuate.
 Look out for such things as shoulder pads, which can do wonders to accentuate your upper body if your shoulders are narrower than your hips, but can also make you look too top-wide if your shoulders are standard or wide.
 Fitted blazers, hugging your body curves, are perfect for hour-glass shapes, and cropped silhouettes can be super helpful for defining your waist by drawing attention there, and will work great for petites.

-To learn more about finding your ideal proportions and fit for your figure type, please don’t hesitate to reach to schedule your 1-on-1 Style Development Session with me at my studio!
+To learn more about finding your ideal proportions and fit for your figure type, please don’t hesitate to contact me to learn about my virtual and in-person services!

 xo,